 Advising on & Drafting Tenancy Agreements

-We will discuss with you the type and length of tenancy required, and any restrictions you would like to place on your Tenant.
-We will also ask you to consider what deposit you require, and how you want to protect it.
+Our dedicated lawyers will discuss the type and length of tenancy required, as well as any restrictions you would like to place on your Tenant.
+We will also ask you to consider the deposit you require, and how you want to protect it.

-Once we have all the required information, we will draw up a tenancy agreement that is tailor-made to your needs , and we will explain to you any related legal issues.
+Once we have gathered all the required information, we will draw up a document that is tailormade to your needs , and we will explain any related legal issues.

-If you are a tenant, we will assist you in understanding the legal implications of your Tenancy Agreement and any other paperwork involved.
-The usual agreement is an Assured Shorthold Tenancy which is a tenancy that gives a tenant the legal right to reside at a property for either a set period of time (known as a fixed term tenancy) or it may roll on a week to week or month to month basis (known as a periodic tenancy).
+If you are a tenant, we will help you to fully understand the legal implications of your Tenancy Agreement and any other paperwork involved.
+The usual agreement is an Assured Shorthold Tenancy, which gives a tenant the legal right to reside at a property for either a set period of time (known as a fixed-term tenancy) or it may roll on a week to week or month to month basis (known as a periodic tenancy).